| | |

 1. Pre-heat oven to 400° F

-2. Mix the extract, coconut milk, brown sugar, and eggs together in a bowl.
+2. Mix the pandan flavoring, coconut milk, brown sugar, and eggs in a bowl or liquid measuring cup.

-3. Ladle enough of the mixture to just barely cover the bottom of a greased baking sheet
+3. Ladle (or pour) enough of the mixture to just barely cover the bottom of a greased baking sheet

 4. Place the bread slices on, then pour the rest of the mixture onto each slice of bread (I used a ladle to do this).